Ingest gridded products such as ice velocity into OGGM#

 included_variables='all', # you also can provide a list of variables here

-add_topography=False, # here we can add topography for the new extend
+add_topography=False, # here we can add topography for the new extent

 reset=False, # set to True if you want to overwrite an already existing file (for playing around)